-You feel rushed, scatter-brained and on edge—even though you are at home in what should be your safe place to enjoy and recharge.
+You feel rushed, scatterbrained, and on edge—even though you are at home in what should be your safe place to enjoy and recharge.

 1. Have Some Outdoor Time

 It’s not a coincidence that health retreats and many rehab facilities are based out on locations entrenched in nature.

 When I feel anxious about an upcoming event or a session with a new client, simply taking my dog on a 15-minute walk changes my outlook.

 There is something about feeling the fresh air on your skin and seeing how big the world is that puts your worries and self-perception into focus.

 The next time you want to quickly relax your mind, take a walk around the block or simply sit outside on your porch.

 2. Relax Your Mind by Reading

 Grab the book you want to read now, an old favorite (or simply a magazine) perhaps, and find a comfy, quiet place to lounge for a bit and indulge.

 It will probably take you a few minutes for your mind to focus on what you’re reading, but give it time and you’ll feel your mind and body relax.

 3. Try a Hot Shower

 A hot shower or bath will relieve tension and soothe tight, tired muscles, like your neck and shoulders when you’re stressed.

-You may come up with solutions (after all, the best ideas really do come in the shower) to your workday stress, or at the very least, focusing on something more positive about your day.
+You may come up with solutions (after all, the best ideas really do come in the shower) to your workday stress, or at the very least, focus on something more positive about your day.

 4. Get Comfy: Take a Cat Nap

 When you get home, change into more comfortable clothes or a favorite shirt, and find a cozy place to relax.

-Set an alarm if you’re afraid you’ll fall asleep for too long, BUT allow yourself at least 20 minutes to sink into lala-land.
+Set an alarm if you’re afraid you’ll fall asleep for too long, but allow yourself at least 20 minutes to sink into la-la-land.

-Listening to music has been shown to and anxiety, so experiment with different styles that you like: from classical, uptempo, slow acoustic, or gospel, to find what relaxes you the quickest.
+Listening to music has been shown to and anxiety, so experiment with different styles that you like: classical, uptempo, slow acoustic, or gospel, to find what relaxes you the quickest.

 6. Call a Lifeline

-Whether it’s because they give solid advice, provide comic distraction, or are just excellent listeners, use them to your advantage when you’re having a ridiculously crazy day.
+Whether it’s because they give solid advice, provide a comic distraction, or are just excellent listeners, use them to your advantage when you’re having a ridiculously crazy day.

 But if it’s still too close to home, let them know you’ve had a bad day and need a distraction.

-You might even enjoy hearing about the crazy thing that happened to them, or find yourself recounting a funny story from the past.
+You might even enjoy hearing about the crazy things that happened to them or recounting a funny story from the past.